Fellow-Consulting-AG/docapp-docs/docs/en/docbits/settings/integration/api-integration.md

 ---
-title: API Integration - Connect Your Applications with Docbits (DOC²)
+title: API Integration - Connect Your Applications with DocBits (DOC²)
-description: Learn how to connect your applications with Docbits (DOC²) using API Integration.
+description: Learn how to connect your applications with DocBits (DOC²) using API Integration.
 Find your API Key in the Integration menu item in the settings.
 Get started today!
 date: "2021-11-01"
 icons: material/api
 tags:
-  - Docbits (DOC²)
+  - DocBits (DOC²)
   - API Integration
   - API Key
 ---